1tux/doublespeak/README.md

 ## 🔒 Responsible Disclosure

 This work was shared with safety teams at major AI labs prior to publication.
 Please use responsibly.

-## 📞 Contact

-For questions about the research, please open an issue or refer to the paper.